Enlarger: Biggest enlargement

-The claim for the biggest analogue enlargement ever made from a 35mm photograph is that for and Ernst Haas wildlife picture taken in Kenya in 1970.
+The claim for the biggest analogue enlargement ever made from a 35mm photograph is that for an Ernst Haas wildlife picture taken in Kenya in 1970.
 It required a 5-hour exposure using the Kodak Colorama process, for a giant transparency.
 The 508-times enlargement consisted of 20 vertical panels of 3 feet width and 18 feet height (91.4 x 548.6 cm) for a total size of 18 x 60 feet (5.48 m x 18.28 m).
 Displayed at Grand Central Station in New York city in 1977, it was Illuminated from behind with 61,000 watts of incandescent light; it was the first time a 35 mm picture had been used for an ongoing series of Kodak advertising displays there c.1950–1990.
 The transparency print was destroyed after exhibition.

 Manufacturers

-As the photographic market shifts away from film-based towards electronic imaging technology, many manufacturers no longer make enlargers for the professional photographer.
+As the photographic market has shifted away from film-based towards electronic imaging technology, many manufacturers no longer make enlargers for the professional photographer.
 Durst, which made high quality enlargers, stopped producing them in 2005, but still supports already sold models.
 Manufacturers old and new include: